 Basilica di Santa Margherita

 The Basilica di Santa Margherita is a beautiful church sitting high above the town.
 It is worth the climb to visit.
-We had asked a policewoman on how to get there.
+We had asked a policewoman how to get there.
 She asked (in Italian, of course) if we were driving; we said no. She then made the funniest hand gestures.
 She was explaining directions with her arm; you go to the end of the street and go up.
-And then up some more and she kept raising her arm in a forward up position until she couldn’t raise it anymore!
+And then up some more and she kept raising her arm in a forward-up position until she couldn’t raise it anymore!
 It was truly funny.
 Even though she only spoke Italian, we got the idea that we would be walking quite a way and climbing most of it.
 You can find more information about this Basilica here: http://bit.ly/2FjzTOH

 Cortona is enclosed by ancient stone walls that date back to Etruscan and Roman times.
 Just outside of Cortona’s walls, you’ll find the Franciscan hermitage Le Celle, the first monastery built by Saint Francis of Assisi in 1211, where a small community of friars still lives today.